wp-plugins/call-from-web/readme.txt

 == Description ==

 Let your website visitors call you for FREE.
-This plugin embeds a call button on your website without changing your theme files and lets your website visitors call and contact you directly from your website across the globe for free.
+This plugin embeds a call button on your website without changing your theme files and lets your website visitors call and contact you directly from your website anywhere around the world for free.

 [Call From Web](http://www.call-from-web.com?utm_source=wordpress&utm_medium=plugin&utm_content=description&utm_campaign=description) allows you to interact with your web visitors directly over phone.
-You can provide live support environment for your customers.
+You can provide a live support environment for your customers.

 = What is Call From Web =

-Call From Web is a plugin that lets you embed a 'Call Us' button on your website to let your website visitors call directly without a contact form from your website for free.
-It is a simple click2call (call me) function and helps lot of businesses globally by allowing visitors to contact instantly.
-Call From Web offers flexible, easiest and instant way to reach you than a contact form in wordpress.
+Call From Web is a plugin that lets you embed a 'Call Us' button on your website, to let visitors to your website call you directly from your website for free - without the hassle of a contact form.
+Its simple click2call (call me) function helps lot of businesses globally, by allowing visitors to communicate with you instantly in real time.
+Call From Web offers a more flexible, easier and faster way to reach you than a contact form in wordpress.

 = Why Call From Web ? =